willzhong121/cs396/README.md

 Simply run the "search.py" file to run the simulation and see an optimized 3D robot appear!

-The 3D robot shown is the most fit from a population size of 10 and 100 number of generations.
+The 3D robot shown is the most fit from a population size of 5 and 5 number of generations.
 You can alter the population size and generation constants by changing the populationSize and numberOfGenerations variables in constants.py.
+The small population and generation size simply serve as baseline values so that a tester can ensure that the code runs correctly.
 To see the data of the most fit robot, open the file in the directory called "fitness*.txt", where * represents the generation number the robot was a part of.

 **Teaser**